mplssign/band-roadie/docs/DATE_PICKER_IMPLEMENTATION.md

 ### PKCE Note
 The calendar picker works independently of the auth PKCE fix we just deployed.
 Both use client-side rendering but for different reasons:
 - Auth callback: Needs localStorage for code_verifier
-- Date picker: Standard client-side interaction component
+- : Standard client-side interaction component

 ### Performance
 - Calendar lazy-loads (only when popover opens)